 Load times dropped an average of 1.1 seconds across the board.

 Founded in 1876, Japan’s Nikkei is the world’s largest financial news service.
-Nikkei is part of Nikkei, Inc., the parent company of the UK-based Financial Times and publisher of the Nikkei 225 stock market index for the Tokyo Stock Exchange.
-Nikkei delivers over 900 stories a day to almost four-million registered users and over half-a-million paid users via Android, iOS, and desktop operating systems.
+Nikkei, Inc., is also the parent company of the UK-based Financial Times, as well as the publisher of the Nikkei 225 index, which is tied to the Tokyo Stock Exchange.
+Nikkei provides over 900 stories a day to almost four-million registered users.
+Among them, over half-a-million are paying subscribers who access the company’s services through Android, iOS, and desktop operating systems.
+Nikkei’s stories aren’t just about numbers—they offer readers compelling content on a wide array of topics, and Nikkei servers deliver over 5 million images per month.

 “To compete in the online news industry, we have to provide high-quality images that load almost instantly,” says Nikkei’s Digital Strategy and Planning Manager Takayasu-San.
 The challenge facing content providers like Nikkei is that readers view these images on smartphones, large monitors, and tablets, and all these devices have different screen resolutions and page renderings.
 They used Fastly and CloudFront CDNs, but adequate availability was a consistent issue.
 “We need to optimize the customer experience with customized images for each reader’s device.”